Want to get Security Clearance? It May Require a Thrifty Spouse

 It is unknown whether this applicant had legal representation for his appeal, but it is possible the outcome might have been different had he done so.

-“In situations such as these, an attorney who specializes in security clearance law might suggest an applicant provide information that might prove them to be trustworthy and capable to using good judgment,” Young says.
+“In situations such as these, an attorney who specializes in security clearance law might suggest an applicant provide information that might prove them to be trustworthy and capable of using good judgment,” Young says.

 In fact, that is what was missing from this case, according to documents.
-Administrative judges noted that the applicant provided no job performance evaluations, character references, evidence of community service, etc. that might have cast the applicant in a more favorable light.
+Administrative judges noted that the applicant provided no job performance evaluations, character references, evidence of community service, etc. which might have cast the applicant in a more favorable light.

 It is important to understand that a checkered financial past doesn’t have to keep you from the security clearance that you may need to perform your job.
 Consult with an attorney who specializes in this area of law and place all your cards on the table.
 A qualified attorney can evaluate the good, and help you devise an approach to mitigate the bad and the ugly.